 - A minimum semester grade point average (SGPA).
 This varies by program and co-op students must also maintain their SGPA requirements each semester to remain eligible for co-op.

-- All program course credits are successfully completed.
+- All program course credits are successfully completed and on-cycle with their Program of Study.

 - Possess an academic progression status of “Good Standing” and have no “HOLDS” on college accounts.